Saturday, October 31, 2020

 I'm rich and also haunted!

-The world of Carfax Abbey is small but will feel bigger because of the time spent in each location.
+The world of Carfax Abbey is small but feels bigger because of the time spent at each location.
 It's tempting to rush off and explore but that means you will miss everything important (as expected) and probably die.
 So be warned!
 Getting around is done using the expected compass directions (N/S/E/W) plus U/D for up/down.
 It's possible to 'sit down' or 'run south' to hastily exit.
-A handy command called 'exits' will inform you of all possible routes out from your location.
+A handy command called 'exits' will inform you of all possible routes from your location.

 Surely you're interested to see more?
 I thought so, so let's view some more screenshots...